geybriyel-se/Business-Application/README.md

 - RepairJO (entity) needs a parent class to make it configurable
 - Other advanced features such as security, reporting...

-## Dev Tools Used
+## Tools Used
 1. IntelliJ IDEA
+2. Spring Initializr
-2. MySQL Workbench
+3. MySQL Workbench

-## Dev Technologies Used
+## Technologies Used
-1. MySQL
-2. Spring Boot
+1. Spring Boot
-3. Hibernate
+2. Hibernate
-4. Dependencies:
-    - SpringBoot Dev Tools
-    - Spring Data JPA
-    - MySQL Driver
+3. MySQL
-    - Spring Initializr